2015 24 Hours of Le Mans

-The 83rd 24 Hours of Le Mans (83^{e} 24 Heures du Mans) was an 24-hour automobile endurance event for teams of three drivers each entering Le Mans Prototype and Le Mans Grand Touring Endurance cars held from 10 to 14 June 2015 at the Circuit de la Sarthe, close to Le Mans, France.
+The 83rd 24 Hours of Le Mans (83^{e} 24 Heures du Mans) was a 24-hour automobile endurance event for teams of three drivers each entering Le Mans Prototype and Le Mans Grand Touring Endurance cars held from 10 to 14 June 2015 at the Circuit de la Sarthe, close to Le Mans, France.
 It was the 83rd running of the 24 Hour race organised by the Automobile Club de l'Ouest as well as the third round of the 2015 FIA World Endurance Championship.
 A test day was held two weeks prior to the race on 31 May.
 A record-breaking 263,500 people attended the event.